kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 First we need to install Ansible.
 There are various ways to install Ansible, we recommend using Python in a Virtual Environment.
 Once installed we also need to install some Python and Ansible packages.
 The steps for all of this are as follows:

-1. Create a virtual environment called `get-python-env` - `python3 -m venv get-python-env`
+1. Create a virtual environment called `get-python-env` - `python3 -m venv get-python-env` in the `gitlab-environment-toolkit` directory
 1. Activate the new environment - `. ./get-python-env/bin/activate`
 1. Install Ansible - `pip3 install ansible`
-1. Install Python packages - `pip3 install -r gitlab-environment-toolkit/ansible/requirements/requirements.txt`.
+1. Install Python packages - `pip3 install -r ansible/requirements/requirements.txt`.
-1. Install Ansible Galaxy Collections and Roles - `ansible-galaxy install -r gitlab-environment-toolkit/ansible/requirements/ansible-galaxy-requirements.yml`.
+1. Install Ansible Galaxy Collections and Roles - `ansible-galaxy install -r ansible/requirements/ansible-galaxy-requirements.yml`.
 1. Install OpenSSH Client if not already installed - E.G. for Ubuntu `apt-get install openssh-client`.
 1. Note that if you're on a Mac OS machine you also need to install `gnu-tar` - `brew install gnu-tar`.